How accessible are JavaScript data grids?

 Grid cell navigation

 In the Syncfusion Grid custom shortcut keys accessibility demo, pressing Enter on a cell with an input fails to focus the input.
-Additionally, it’s unclear how to select a row for editing with the “Edit” button using a keyboard.
-The Syncfusion Grid ensuring accessibility demo has the same issue.
+Additionally, it’s unclear how to select a row for editing with the Edit button using a keyboard.
+The Syncfusion Grid ensuring accessibility demo has the same issue with Enter, but you can use F2 instead.

 The DHTMLX accessibility support guide claims that all DHTMLX UI widgets meet the main requirements of the WCAG 2.0 standard, including keyboard navigation.
-While the demo featured in the accessibility support guide passes the basic keyboard accessibility test, the DHTMLX tree grid demo fails the test.
-As in the Syncfusion Grid, pressing Enter on a cell with an input fails to focus on the input, and the focus styling is lost.
+The tree grid demo contradicts this, as it fails the keyboard trap test.

-Advanced functionality in an app may conflict with keyboard accessibility so some accessibility choices need to be made by the developer.
-For example, the Bryntum Grid doesn’t set Ctrl + A as the default shortcut for selecting all rows, as this shortcut may be used for other functionality in your app.
+Advanced functionality in an app may conflict with keyboard accessibility, so some accessibility choices need to be made by the developer.
+For example, the Bryntum Grid doesn’t set Ctrl + A as the default shortcut for selecting all rows, because that shortcut may be used for other functionality in your app.

 You can use the Bryntum Grid keyMap config to customize keyboard shortcuts for improved accessibility, such as setting Ctrl + A to select all rows: